Paul Bracken - Pianist/Teacher [email protected] 0795-167-4428

 Zither Carol (Trad.
 Czech - new arrangement)

 However, I don't see my role as a choir leader as just facilitating the making of sacred music - it's important to pass on to choristers/students some aspects of our rich ecclesiastical and choral heritage, which I try to do through what I hope are entertaining anecdotes.
 (Eccentric organs and organists I have known, S.S.
-Wesley's secret ladder into the organ loft at Winchester, Thomas Weelkes' troubled relationship with the Dean of Chichester, etc. These curiosities, in my view, interest and involve singers in their choral heritage - and such stories can be used to allow the choir to rest for a few minutes without the rehearsal session losing energy!
+Wesley's secret ladder into the organ loft, Thomas Weelkes' troubled relationship with the Dean of Chichester, etc. These curiosities, in my view, interest and involve singers in their choral heritage - and such stories can be used to allow the choir to rest for a few minutes without the rehearsal session losing energy!
 Actually, it's amazing how many choristers tell me that they value the background knowledge they acquire in rehearsals, and feel it enriches their experience of being a chorister.
 However, this isn't an accident - this story-telling attempts to address a serious problem.
-Many people attend the Anglican Church for decades, sometimes becoming involved as church officers, PCC members - even as choristers without absorbing even the most basic knowledge of choral music and heritage, of the Lectionary, or indeed of church history as a whole.
-They worship and sing in a vacuum, with very little background knowledge about their faith, with an extraordinary lack of passion or emotional involvement which, in my experience, colourless contemporary preaching and liturgy do little to address.
+Many people attend the Anglican Church for decades, sometimes becoming involved as church officers, PCC members - even as choristers without absorbing even the most basic knowledge of choral music and heritage, the history of hymnody, the creeds, the Lectionary, or indeed of church history as a whole.
+They worship and sing in a vacuum, with very little background knowledge about their faith, with an extraordinary lack of passion or emotional involvement which, in my experience, colourless contemporary preaching does little to address.

-These seems quite tragic - access to relevant information about church music and its history has never been more accessible.
+These seems quite tragic - access to relevant information about church music and history has never been more accessible.
 In recent decades wealth of recordings by choirs such as The Sixteen, Tenebrae, Voces 8 (with really informative CD liner notes) have opened the door to a wealth of church music, making the 'Golden Age' English choral music of Byrd, Tallis, Mundy, Taverner, Tye etc. very well-known.
 Furthermore, scholars such as Diarmaid MacCulloch (Professor of the History of the Church at Oxford) Eamon Duffy (Professor of the History of Christianity at Cambridge) Nicholas Orme (Emeritus Professor of History at Exeter) Alec Ryrie (Professor of the History of Christianity at Durham University) have done much to raise public awareness of church history through their excellent and most accessible writing and broadcasting (see bibliography below).

 Nevertheless, ignorance about fundamental aspects of Church history remains commonplace.
 A number of contributory factors may be mentioned, but surely one of the most important is the way in which the Anglican Church (especially its Evangelical element) seems to pointedly ignore its own history.
 Important commemorative dates mentioned in the Lectionary are almost never referred to in sermons, newsletters, or even mentioned in pew slips.
 Important dates such as March 21st (Cranmer Day - when we might remember the martyrdom of this 'founding father' of Anglicanism in 1556) or October 6th (Bible translator William Tyndale's martyrdom in 1526) and October 16th (the martyrdom of Bishops Latimer and Ridley in 1555) are routinely ignored.
 Surely, these days are opportunities for clergy to remind us of these important figures, and perhaps to highlight and teach about their Christian witness and example, but few take advantage.
+Some deliberately ignore these things.

 Trends in higher education may be partly responsible for this lamentable situation.
 Church history now seems a marginalized subject in many British Universities, often surviving in the undergraduate curriculum as a minor element of longer ‘survey’ courses within history courses.
 Some rather diluted church history is 'bolted on' to theology courses, or forms a very small part of ordination training.
-(I recently found myself in the rather alarming situation of having to explain to a theology graduate, at the time a Youth Worker in the Church of England, what the Vulgate was!)
+(I recently found myself in the rather alarming situation of having to explain to a theology graduate, at the time employed as a Youth Worker in the Church of England, what the Vulgate was!)
 Such problems are compounded by what many perceive to be 'aggressive secularism' in our universities.
 As universities serve their master 'Lord Lucre' ever more diligently, they are place great emphasis on new historical sub-disciplines - media studies, critical theory, gender studies, etc. and consequently, many history departments no longer have a specialist church historian on their staff, and a perverse blindness to the central place of Christian culture in the story of Western Europe consequently prevails.

 Nevertheless, no student, Christian or not, can achieve any sort of overview of European history without a knowledge of the Christian Church - the largest multi-national corporation in Europe, politically active, exercising wide-reaching and important jurisprudence, and for a thousand years the greatest patron of music, arts and of architecture in Europe.
 As a result, our landscape, our place-names, our calendar, our architecture, our seasonal traditions, many of our greatest works of art and many of our popular sayings are shaped by Christian culture.
 Indeed, it is often pointed out that the Book of Common Prayer (1549, rev. 1552, 1559 and 1662) and the King James Bible (1611) have had far more influence on the development of modern English than (even) the works of William Shakespeare, because they were far more widely read and heard.